backtrace-labs/slitter/doc/fast_path.md

 If we found a non-empty magazine, we must push our currenty empty one to a freelist for recycling.
 That's another compare-and-swap.

-If both stacks are empty, we must allocate more objects.
+If the local buffer and both class-global stacks are empty, we must allocate more objects.
 We implement that in `press.rs` with a single atomic increment, which does not fail under contention, but only when we notice (after the fact) that we must find a new bump allocation region.

 At a high level, we expect the slow path to incur one atomic increment during bulk allocation phases, when no allocation is cached in